Low-degree mod 2 cohomology of classifying spaces of $G_2$-gauge groups: Abstract

 \section{Abstract}

 Let $G$ be a simply connected compact simple Lie group and let $\mathcal{G}_k$ denote the gauge group of a principal $G$--bundle over $S^4$ with second Chern class $k\in \pi_4(BG)\cong \Z$.
-For $G=G_2$, the $p$--local homotopy types of the gauge groups have been completely classified by Kishimoto--Theriault--Tsutaya and Kameko in terms of the order of the fundamental Samelson product $\langle i_3,1\rangle\in [\Sigma^3G_2,G_2]$.
+For $G=G_2$, the $p$--local homotopy types of the gauge groups have been completely classified through the work of Kishimoto--Theriault--Tsutaya and Kameko, in terms of the order of the fundamental Samelson product $\langle i_3,1\rangle\in [\Sigma^3G_2,G_2]$.

 In this paper, we begin a complementary study of the mod $2$ cohomology of the classifying spaces $B\mathcal{G}_k(G_2)$.
 Our goal is to understand the structure of $H^*(B\mathcal{G}_k;\Ftwo)$ as an unstable module over the mod~$2$ Steenrod algebra in a low range of degrees.
 Using the evaluation fibration